IKIM-Essen/ClusterDocs/docs/slurm.md

 # Step 2: start an interactive shell on that node.
 # In this example, the job runs on node c120.
-# A deadline is specified to avoid leaving a hanging session in case of an abrupt loss of connection.
+# A deadline of 1 hour is specified to avoid leaving a hanging session in case of an abrupt loss of connection.
 srun -w c120 --time=01:00:00 --pty bash -i

 # Step 3: run your diagnosis tools (e.g, htop, nvidia-smi, etc.)